-Jeannine has served as the Project Manager for Fluxx, GivingData and foundationConnect grants management system implementations and has supported clients through the change management, training and system documentation processes.
-Jeannine has also guided organizations through process of reviewing, updating and documenting their grantmaking policies and practices, including business continuity efforts.
+Jeannine has served as the Project Manager for Fluxx, GivingData, SmartSimple, and Salesforce grants management system implementations and has supported clients through the change management, training, and system documentation processes.
+Jeannine has also guided organizations through the process of reviewing, updating, and documenting their grantmaking policies and practices, including business continuity efforts.

 Before joining Foundation Center, Jeannine served as the Director of Operations for grant-making public charity for approximately 10 years.
-In that role she also oversaw the organization’s transition for a number of locally installed applications to a fully integrated donor, grants and financial management system which was followed by the roll-out of a web-based donor advised fund portal for account holders.
+In that role, she also oversaw the organization’s transition from a number of locally installed applications to a fully integrated donor, grants, and financial management system which was followed by the roll-out of a web-based donor advised fund portal for account holders.

 Mary Kadzielski has a decade of experience serving the nonprofit sector.
 Her consulting work has focused on assisting nonprofits with strategy, operations, research, coalition building, and communications.
 Prior to switching to a consulting role, she served as COO of a small non-profit for three years.
 Mary has assisted several nonprofits with adopting and migrating to new technologies including donor, email, event and contact management systems.